-Any required documents or information that the family is unable to provide at the interview must be provided within 14 calendar days of the interview (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of Social Security numbers and eligible noncitizen status).
+Any required documents or information that the family is unable to provide must be provided within 14 business days of the family being notified of the missing documentation (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of Social Security numbers and eligible noncitizen status).
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.
 If the required documents and information are not provided within the required time frame (plus any extensions), the family will be sent a notice of denial (see Chapter 3).

-An advocate, interpreter, or other assistant may assist the family with the application and the interview process.
+An advocate, interpreter, or other assistant may assist the family with the application.

-Interviews will be conducted in English.
+Applications will be provided in English.
 For limited English proficient (LEP) applicants, the PHA will provide translation services in accordance with the PHA's LEP plan.